highskillmasters/highskillmasters-api/CONTRIBUTING.md

 You should have a [MongoDB](https://mongodb.org) instance.
 Either using basic installation, cloud, or Docker.

+We might migrate to other database solution in the future.

 ## Prepare Mailgun email

-You should retrieve the Mailgun API key from your own account during development.
+You should retrieve the [Mailgun](https://mailgun.com) API key from your own account during development.

 ## Install dependencies